 One of the true highlights of this phenomenal program is the array of in-depth professional and cultural activities that are included in the program.

 Field trips are an important part of the course.
-There is a minimum of 25 hours of practical visits to:
+These visits are likely to include:

 - La Salle Medical School